Have been injured in an accident on someone else’s property? If so, you may have a claim against the property owner.

 - Homeowners, and

-When you are injured because of a fall or due to a dangerous condition or other defect on someone else’s property, you may have a claim if the property owner/renter did not exhibit “ordinary care or skill” in the management of the property.
+When you are injured because of a fall or due to a dangerous condition or other defects on someone else’s property, you may have a claim if the property owner/renter did not exhibit “ordinary care or skill” in the management of the property.

 The property owner is required to keep the property free of hazardous conditions.
 Failure to do so could result in owner liability if that condition caused your accident.
 For more information, speak with our experienced San Diego premises liability lawyer.